TmanTman/codeconquerers/README.md

 codeconquerers
 ==============

-the development files for the codeconquerers.com website
+The development files for the codeconquerers.com website

 Currently the site is implemented in HTML, CSS and Javascript (with the jQuery library)